qualisys/qualisys_CGM2_workflow/README.md

 This document provides instructions on installation of Qualisys CGM2 workflow using Project Automation Framework (PAF).
 For details about CGM2 please refer to [https://pycgm2.github.io/](https://pycgm2.github.io/) .

+# Requirements

+- QTM version 2.17 or 2018.1 and all later versions
+- No other licence required

 # Installation

 1. Install [Python 2.7.16 (32 bit)](https://www.python.org/ftp/python/2.7.16/python-2.7.16.msi)